Opening up to your Vision

 Firstly, it’s individual and outcome focused.
 It’s basically about getting a job, with some positive and negative motivations for doing so.
 Other people aren’t really mentioned at all.
 This isn’t wrong, but it has consequences, it has impacts.

-For example, anything that comes up during the course that, in your mind, threatens this personal outcome, lends itself to frustration, discouragement, or something close to it.
+For example, anything that comes up during the course that, in our student's mind, threatens this personal outcome, lends itself to frustration, discouragement, or something close to it.
 Also, if this outcome doesn’t come to pass, then we’ve kind of wasted our time.
-I would anticipate that during the course, there’s going to be a background hum of anxiety around this.
+Given this, there’s going to be a background hum of anxiety during the course that's always present.

 Secondly, although I empathise with this context, it isn’t inspiring (again, nothing wrong with this).
 It doesn’t expand my sense of what it means to be human, and I doubt it does for the student either.
 The main reason for this is because it’s too small.
 It reads as practical, down-to-earth, and even humble and innocent by tone.
-It’s tone even questions my assertion that contexts are made up, because it just sounds like reality.
+It sounds real.

 But it’s not real.
 It’s imagined.